cloudposse/docs/content/tools/gomplate.md

 Gomplate is a CLI tool that addresses this need.
 That is, it can be used as an alternative to [`envsubst`](https://www.gnu.org/software/gettext/manual/html_node/envsubst-Invocation.html), but also supports additional template data-sources such as: JSON, YAML, and even AWS EC2 metadata.

 We love `envsubst` for its super-minimalist template processing, but sometimes more advanced templating with conditions is necessary.
-In geodesic, we use `gomplate` to parameterize the {{< relref "geodesic/kops/manifest.md" >}}.
+We use `gomplate` to parameterize a number of critical files across our architectures.
 Gomplate is an alternative to `envsubst` that provides some useful built-in functions to make templates even more expressive.

 # References
 - [Official Documentation](https://docs.gomplate.ca/)